Introduction

 Saxenda

-- Cost matters.
-That seems obvious, but many underestimate long-term expense.
+That seems obvious, but many underestimate long term expense.

-- Monitoring matters too.
 These are not really set and forget treatments.
-Dose changes, symptom reviews, progress assessments may all affect whether treatment continues.
+Dose changes, symptom reviews, progress assessments—all may affect whether treatment continues.

 Risks and side effects